Beyond the 5: Why Scientists Use Banker’s Rounding

 Seeing the Bias: A Simulation

-The bias from traditional rounding may seem theoretical, but it can be demonstrated directly.
-The following simulation runs 10,000 experiments.
-In each experiment, 100 numbers with one decimal place (like 3.2 or 7.5) are generated and rounded using three methods: round half up, round half to even, and stochastic rounding.
-This ensures that .5 values occur frequently enough to reveal the differences between methods.
+The following simulation demonstrates this with 10,000 experiments.
+In each, 100 numbers with one decimal place (like 3.2 or 7.5) are rounded using three methods: round half up, round half to even, and stochastic rounding (which randomly rounds .5 values up or down with equal probability).
+One-decimal-place numbers are used so that .5 values appear frequently enough to reveal the differences.
 The cumulative rounding error (rounded sum minus true sum) is recorded for each.

 Distribution of cumulative rounding errors across 10,000 simulations.
 Each simulation rounds 100 random numbers (to one decimal place) and calculates the total error.